grunwaldlab/Microbe-ID/README.md

     - [`test-dataset/`](./shiny-server/www/MLST/test-dataset): Contains the `FASTA` files used in several tests by **MLST-ID**.
     - **MLST-ID** Contains a copy of the `Bootstrap_files/` folder as the `help.html` and `example.html` pages require some of the files.
 This should not considerably affect performance or size of the deployment application.

+## Shiny app architecture

+For the R applications deploy successfully, shiny requires two types of files, the **user interface file** and the **shiny script**.

+- **User interface (ui.R or index.html):** The user interface file (UI) permits the communication between the user and `R` using forms and reactive functions.
+TheUI can be defined as the "web-document" and its where the application will prompt the results and receive the input of the user.
+Examples of UI are available in any of the shiny-app folders of Microbe-ID (look for the `index.html` file)

+- **Server script (server.R):** The server script runs the application in R. The server script contains all the information that R will interpret to run the application (code, internal datasets and interpretations of the input/outputs from and to the user interface file).
+Examples of server scripts are available in any of the shiny-app folders of Microbe-ID (look for the `server.R` file)

+Both `server.R` and `ui.R` files should be in the same directory.
+If you prefer to use the `index.html` file, create a folder called `www/` and move the `index.html` file to this folder.

 ## Requirements

 To install Microbe-ID on your server you need the following components and applications: